AbdurRehmanKhan-ARK/Backend-Journey/README.md

 ---

-## Current focus areas
+## 🎯 Current Focus Areas

-- Node.js and Express fundamentals
+- ⚙️ Node.js and Express fundamentals
-- REST APIs and CRUD operations
+- 🔌 REST APIs and CRUD operations
-- Middleware, routing, and error handling
+- 🧩 Middleware, routing, and error handling
-- MongoDB and Mongoose models
+- 🍃 MongoDB and Mongoose models
-- Authentication and JWT-based flows
+- 🔐 Authentication and JWT-based flows
-- File upload and deployment basics
+- 📤 File upload and deployment basics
-- Connecting frontend and backend in real projects
+- 🔗 Connecting frontend and backend in real projects

 ---

-## Projects in this repo
+## 🚀 Projects in This Repo

-### Chai-Backend
+### 🍵 Chai-Backend

-This folder contains a practical full-stack learning app with:
+A practical full-stack learning app, connecting the concepts from the learning roadmap to a working application:

-- a backend built with Express
+- Backend built with **Express**
-- a frontend built with Vite and React
+- Frontend built with **Vite + React**
-- simple API integration between the two layers
+- Simple API integration between the two layers

-It is meant to connect the concepts from the learning roadmap to a working app.
+### 🎬 Mega-Project

-### Mega-Project
+A more complete, backend-focused project inspired by a YouTube-style video hosting platform.
+Includes:

-This is a more complete backend-focused project inspired by a YouTube-style video hosting platform.
-It includes features such as:
+- 👤 User signup and login

-- user signup and login
+- 🔒 Password hashing with **bcrypt**
-- password hashing with bcrypt
+- 🔑 JWT-based authentication (access + refresh tokens)
-- JWT-based authentication
+- 🍃 MongoDB models and database interaction
-- MongoDB models and database interaction
+- ☁️ File upload support via Multer + Cloudinary
-- file upload support and related middleware
+- 📊 Aggregation pipelines for channel profiles and watch history

 ---

-## How to run
+## ⚡ How to Run

-Requirements: Node.js 18+
+**Requirements:** Node.js 18+

-### Chai-Backend backend
+### Chai-Backend - Backend

 ```bash
 cd Chai-Backend/Backend